From Good Light Scraps

 My dad was a man of a few words, but I always knew that he loved his children – especially me, and could not imagine his life without us.
 He did not want to break our family.
 He did not want to be kicked out of the family and out of his children’s lives.
 Unfortunately, at that time children were always left in mother’s care after divorce.
 Father’s rights were rarely acknowledged in court cases.
 Dad tried to be strong, dad tried to placate my mother, dad tried everything he could – nothing worked, so he started drinking in despair.
 And that’s when he started getting violent towards my mother.

-My mum… Actually, I often find it hard to call this woman ‘my mum’.
+My mum… Actually, for decades I found it hard to call that woman ‘my mum’.
 She always seemed to be a total stranger to me.
-I could never understand her – her behaviour and way of thinking always seemed to me so bizarre, so illogical and so out-of-place.
-She also had two distinct ‘faces’ – a very nice looking one for public and a very different one, visible only to her family.
-Finally I had my aha moment a few months ago when I came across an article on the narcissistic parent.
-The description in this article matched my mother’s behaviour so well, that it brought tears to my eyes…
+I could never understand her – her behaviour and way of thinking always seemed to me so bizarre, so illogical and so different to mine.

 “Your dad loved me so much when we were young.
 He was so caring with me,” my mother once said to me.